sprockets/sprockets.http/README.rst

 errors, and include exception tracebacks if an exception is being handled.
 You can go back to writing ``self.send_error`` and let someone else keep track of what happened.

+Now that we have useful information in our log files, we should be returning something useful as well.
+By default, the Tornado provided ``send_error`` implementation writes a simple HTML file as the response body.
+The ``sprockets.http.mixins.ErrorWriter`` mix-in provides an implementation of ``write_error`` that is more ammenable to programmatic usage.
+In particular, it uses a JSON body since that is the *defacto* format these days.